venture23-aleo/verulink/aleo/README.md

 npm run test --runInBand --  1_tokenBridge
 ```

-Test are formatted such that first describe block consists of tests that are to be run in execute mode with devnet locally running which requires transition and finalize block both to be run, and second describe block consists of tests that are to be run in evaluate mode and will only check the transition running and it doesn't require devnet to be running.
+Test are formatted such that first describe block consists of tests that are to be run in execute mode with devnet locally running which requires transition and finalize block both to be run, and second describe block consists of tests that are to be run in evaluate mode and will only check the transition function logic running and it doesn't require devnet to be running.

 So, if you want to run only execute mode test or evaluate mode test then modify the required test files with `describe.skip` for the block which you want to skip.